Annie0619/multivariate_assignment/README.md

 ---

 ## How to Run the Code
-To created the Analysis Ready Dataset (ard1), run the `Initial Data Cleaning.Rmd` file.
-This will remove the two species with incomplete feature sets and write a csv file to the created_data folder.
+To created the Analysis Ready Dataset (`ard1.csv`), run the `Initial Data Cleaning.Rmd` file.
+This will remove the two species with incomplete feature sets and write a `.csv` file to the `created_data` folder.

 ### R Scripts: